imkozin/auth-flask/README.md

 ## Contribute
 We welcome contributions from the community!
 Feel free to report issues, suggest enhancements, or submit pull requests to help us improve this application.

+## Video Review
+You can check the video review of the web site [here](https://www.loom.com/share/e874ff5d97b44bc098b8db3eba8a79db)

 ## Overview
 ![Start](./images/start.png)
 ![Signin](./images/signin.png)